-The Potawatomi Food Distribution Program serves low-income families residing in Jackson County in which at least one household member is an enrolled member of a federally recognized Indian tribe; Prairie Band Potawatomi tribal members residing in Brown County; and non-Natives residing within the PBPN reservation boundaries who meet all eligibility criteria.
+The Potawatomi Food Distribution Program serves low-income families residing in Jackson County in which at least one household member is an enrolled member of a federally recognized Indian tribe; Prairie Band Potawatomi tribal members residing in Brown County; and non-Natives residing within the PBPN Common Land boundaries who meet all eligibility criteria.

 FDPIR is an alternative to the Supplemental Nutrition Assistance Program (SNAP), formerly known as the Food Stamp Program.
 Household members are not permitted to receive USDA commodity food and SNAP benefits at the same time.
 Dual participation by any household member in SNAP or another Food Distribution Program is strictly prohibited.